 While this was a bummer for Mikal, he should look forward to teaming up with studs like Devin Booker and DeAndre Ayton in the valley of the Suns.

 The 76ers also bolstered their bench by adding versatile veteran Wilson Chandler.
 Chandler is a versatile wing who can guard multiple positions and can shoot from the rainbow territory.

 The Sixers also got a second-rounder for taking on Wilson's contract and in return, the Nuggets received cash considerations.

-The half a decade process of the Sixers have brought them back to relevancy and back to title contention.
+The half a decade process of the Sixers has brought them back to relevancy and back to title contention.
 The Sixers have not been this good since the days of Allen Iverson.

 While the Sixers were able to grab two generational stars in Ben Simmons and Joel Embiid, they have also made some missteps.
 With the pick they used to nab Nerlens Noel, they could have easily got C.J.
 McCollum, Giannis Antetokounmpo or Rudy Gobert.

-The pick they used to get Jahlil Okafor could have been better used to nab Krystaps Porzingis, Terry Rozier or Devin Booker.
-Many also felt that the Mavericks fleeced the Sixers in the Nerlens Noel trade as the Sixers ended up with very little to show for.
+The pick they used to get Jahlil Okafor could have been better used to nab Krystaps Porzingis, Terry Rozier, or Devin Booker.
+Many also felt that the Mavericks fleeced the Sixers in the Nerlens Noel trade as the Sixers ended up with very little to show for it.